TheBoyMoe/Sinatra-Good-Reads-Clone/README.md

  ## Usage

- To use this app, just clone, run `rake db:migrate` and then `shotgun`.
-Everything should be set up.
+ To use this app, just clone, run `rake db:migrate`.
+The app uses the Goodreads API to fetch book data for which you'll need to signup to Goodreads and generate a key.
+Once you have your key, create a `local_env.rb` file in the config folder, adding the `ENV['GOODREADS_API_KEY']` property and setting the api key as it's value.
+Don't forget to exclude the file from your repo.
+To run the app, execute `shotgun` from the command prompt.